Audiobook Narrator: Julia Whelan

 Summary

+The Four Winds is set during the Great Depression.
 The book focuses on Elsa Martinelli’s struggle to keep her family afloat amid economic hardship and environmental disaster.

 Facing the Dust Bowl’s devastation in Texas, Elsa makes the decision to journey west to California, seeking a better life.
+The novel explores themes of resilience, love, and the American Dream during one of the nation’s most challenging eras.

 Main Plot & Characters